 The prosecutor must show that the property interest, whether tangible or intangible, was:

 Forfeiture of property does not prevent the state of California from pursuing charges for the underlying crimes.
 A sentence of imprisonment or other punishments may still be possible if the state wins a conviction on a separate charge and the penalties will depend on the nature of the underlying charges.

 Among other defenses, defendants can argue that their activities were not related to the crime enterprise's activities, operations, or goals.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 California racketeering laws are intended to focus only on the profits and proceeds from criminal activities.
 This makes the prospect of forfeiture devastating when it comes to your livelihood and that of your loved ones.
 Speak with an experienced criminal defense attorney near you to learn about your rights and to challenge the evidence against you.
-Reach out to one today and receive a free initial evaluation of the facts of your case.

 Contact a qualified attorney.